Frequently Asked Questions

 Depending on what hotel you are staying in, there might be a shuttle service from the airport.
 It is recommended that you check with your individual hotel about shuttle service.
 Also, some hotels may provide shuttle services to/from campus during the reunion.

 Yes, parking will be available on campus for those of you who will be driving.
 More details on where you can park will be available at a later date.

 As part of our lodging options, we are offering the option to stay in the dorms (Ellingson and Peterson - alumni may know those as Tower A and Tower B).
 Both Single rooms and Double rooms are being offered.
-The link to reserve a dorm room is here http://alumni.rit.edu/dorms
+Reserve a dorm room here.

 Dorms are being offered for Wednesday (primarily for those coming for the GOLF tournament which begins Thursday morning.
 There will be NO reunion programming on Wednesday evening), Thursday, Friday, and Saturday nights.